j23414/final_project_jenchang/README.md

 File Descriptions
 ------------------------------------
 * script.Rmd       Project Proposal
-* stepbystep.Rmd  Actual script of the analysis
+* draft_report.Rmd Draft of Report
+* final_report.Rmd Final Report
-* my_app          Beginning of Shiny app to visualize the data
+* my_app           Shiny app: allows user to select a module and see a word cloud of the gene descriptions in that module

 Data required: within a folder named "data"
 ------------------------------------
 * gene_median.csv          Contains the transcription data
-* eco_gene_cluster_des.psv Contains the keggid, gene, and gene description
+* gene_eco_desc.csv        Contains the keggid, gene, and gene description
-* eco_path_des.psv         Contains the keggid, pathwayid, and pathway description
+* gene_pathid_pathdesc.csv Contains the keggid, pathwayid, and pathway description
+* gen_cluster_des.txt      Contains the gene, cluster, and gene description, necessary for shiny app